Federal Unemployment Insurance Extension FAQ

 Will Congress make additional adjustments to Unemployment Insurance?

 Several proposals to extend UI benefits during the COVID-19 pandemic were introduced recently in Congress.
-An agreement on a new extension was not reached prior to the August recess.
-It is anticipated that Congress will take up the issue again when session resumes.
+An agreement on a new extension has not been reached.